 The remainder of this paper is structured as follows.
-In section \ref{sec:model}, we present our spin ice model, along with some analytical and numerical results on its thermodynamic properties in the absence of an applied magnetic field.
-In section \ref{sec:kasteleyn}, we analyse the model in the presence of a magnetic field:\ we show that it has a Kasteleyn transition, and we characterize it.
-In section \ref{sec:entropy}, we use an alternative representation of the ice-rule states --- the `string representation' --- to determine the model's entropy as a function of its magnetization.
+In section \ref{sec:model}, we present the spin ice model that we shall study, discuss its relationship to other models in the literature, and provide some analytical and numerical results on its thermodynamic properties in the absence of an applied magnetic field.
+In section \ref{sec:kasteleyn}, we consider the Kasteleyn transition that the model exhibits in the presence of an applied longitudinal field, and we introduce a `string representation' in terms of which the relevant states may be easily described and counted.
+In section \ref{sec:entropy}, we employ this string representation to estimate the model's entropy density as a function of its magnetization density analytically, comparing our results to those of Monte Carlo simulations.
 Finally, in section \ref{sec:summary}, we summarize our findings and discuss possible future lines of work.